Half-Life 2's Patch Adds an Incredible Commentary

 I thought you were going to talk about the bit where there's like a node while you're on the airboat where it talks about motion sickness.

-And you get this like commentary that's like, if you look up the staircase, there's an enemy up there.
+And you get this like commentary that's like, if you look up this staircase, there's an enemy up there.

-Behind them, you can see the Citadel Tower as it starts to sort of like wake up in response to Gordon Freeman's like running rampant through City 17.
+Behind him, you can see the Citadel Tower as it starts to sort of like wake up in response to Gordon Freeman's like running rampant through City 17.

 And it was talking about like, we had this cool idea where if an enemy died, they would also be subject to physics.